-E. States and Events
+2.5 States and Events

 Two important concepts in many applications are states and events.
 In DyKnow a state is a composite feature which is a coherent representation of a collection of features.
-A state synchronizes a set of fluent approximations, one for each component feature, into a single fluent approximation for the state.
-The value of the new fluent approximation, which actually is a vector of values, can be regarded as a single value for additional processing.
-The need for states is obvious if we consider that we might have several sensors each providing a part of the knowledge about an object, but whose fluent approximations have different sample rates or varying delays.
+A state synchronizes a set of fluent approximations for the component features into a single fluent approximation for the state as shown in Figure 5.
+The value of the new fluent approximation, which actually is a vector of values, can be regarded as a single value for additional processing, i.e. a state where all the components have values at the same time-points (this might be relaxed, so that all the values are within a certain time-window depending on the properties of the state features).
+The need for states is obvious if we consider that we might have several sensors each providing a part of the knowledge about an object, but whose fluent approximations have different sample rates (implying samples at different time-points).